Let’s talk about Newari (Newa) festivals name and about it.

 Saparu – Gaijatra

 Pancha Dan is observed by Buddhists only, especially by Shakyas and Bajracharyas.
-Buddhist antiques are displaced and gigantic effigies of Dipankar are parade around the town.
+Buddhist antiques are displaced and gigantic effigies of Dipankar are paraded around the town.
 However, the main highlight of the festival is the giving away of alms to Buddhist monks.

 Mohani – Dashain